Camera Lucida (book): Context

 Published two months prior to his death in 1980, Camera Lucida is Barthes's first and only book devoted to photography.
 By now his tactics in writing, always shifting and complex, favouring the dialectical to the morally or politically 'committed' (Sartre), had once again changed.
 If sentimentality can be seen as a tactic in the late career of Roland Barthes, then Camera Lucida belongs to such an approach.
 It is novelistic, in line with the developments towards this new type of writing which Barthes had shown with A Lover's Discourse and Roland Barthes by Roland Barthes.
 However, the ideas about photography in Camera Lucida are certainly prepared in essays like "The Photographic Message", "Rhetoric of the Image" (1964), and "The Third Meaning" (1971).
 There is a movement through these three pieces of which Camera Lucida can be seen as the culmination.
 With "The Third Meaning" there is the suggestion that the photograph's reality, aside from all the messages it can be loaded with, might constitute an avant-garde value: not a message as such, aimed at the viewer/reader, but another kind of meaning that arises almost accidentally yet without being simply 'the material' or 'the accidental'; this is the eponymous third meaning.
 This essay of 1970, ostensibly about some Eisenstein stills, anticipates many of Camera Lucidas ideas and connects them back to still earlier ones.
 One could almost swap the term third meaning for the punctum of Camera Lucida.

 Yet the personal note of pain in Camera Lucida is not present in these earlier writings and is unmistakable.
 Written after his mother's death, Camera Lucida is as much a reflection on death as it is on photography.
 Barthes died after being struck by a laundry van soon after the publication of Camera Lucida, and many have read the book as Barthes' eulogy for himself.

+Influence

+Camera Lucida has been widely read and cited in discussions of photography.
+Writing in 2009, Geoffrey Batchen described it as "perhaps the most influential book yet written about the photographic experience" and noted that it is "surely the most quoted book in the photographic canon," introducing terms such as studium and punctum into the vocabulary of photographic discourse.
+The book had gone through eighteen printings by 1996, and its vocabulary and allusive style have been noted as influential in photographic writing.

+The book has also been cited as influential by a number of artists.
+According to Dillon, photographers and visual artists including Gerhard Richter, Christian Boltanski, Tacita Dean, and Fiona Tan have produced work that engages with Barthes's concept of the photograph as an "imperious sign" of death.
+Dillon also notes that the writer W. G. Sebald acknowledged a direct debt to Camera Lucida; in Austerlitz, the protagonist's search for an image of his lost mother has been compared to Barthes's own account.